Survival of homogeneous fragmentation processes with killing: Introduction and main results

-reaches its unique maximum on $(\underline{p},\infty)$ at $\overline{p}$.
+in $(\underline{p},\infty)$, which is achieved at some $\bar p>\underline{p}$ and which is also equal to $\Phi'(\bar p)$.
 This maximal value turns out to characterise the asymptotic rate of decay of the largest block, as shown in the following proposition that is lifted from Bertoin \cite{bertfragbook}. \begin{proposition}[cf. Corollary~1.4 of \cite{bertfragbook}] We have

-$\mathbb P$--almost surely. \end{proposition} In Corollary~1.4 of \cite{bertfragbook} Bertoin proves this result for fragmentation chains, but in view of Lemma~1.35 of \cite{Kno11} the same arguments work for fragmentation processes.
+$\mathbb P$--almost surely. \end{proposition} In Corollary~1.4 of \cite{bertfragbook} Bertoin proves this result for fragmentation chains, but in view of Lemma~1.35 of \cite{Kno11} the same line of argument works for fragmentation processes.